-A lot of employees have understood that gaining a variety of skills show how eager they are to be able to contribute to the success of the company.
+A lot of employees have understood that gaining a variety of skills shows how eager they are to be able to contribute to the success of the company.

-By choosing to upskill current abilities, an employee, as an outcome of training and seminars, develop a higher sense of productivity and more effective problem-solving competencies resulting to an overall exemplary performance at work.
+By choosing to upskill current abilities, an employee, as an outcome of training and seminars, develop a higher sense of productivity and more effective problem-solving competencies resulting in overall exemplary performance at work.

 Moreover, they could also increase their network by meeting new mentors, contemporaries, associates, and even social groups.
 This will not only improve corporate performance but will enhance one’s people and communication skills.

-Discovering new skills may lead to a more combusting passion towards excellence.
+Discovering new skills may lead to a more combusting passion for excellence.
 It is important to understand that other employees may choose to undergo upskilling for personal motives.